So what's the hype on NJ Sports Betting? - the history behind sports betting in New Jersey

 The Meadowlands facility, part of the famous Meadowlands Sports Complex, is located in East Rutherford.
 It's strategic location - a short six miles from the MetLife Stadium where the New York Giants and New York Jets play and near Manhattan - gives it an advantage over other New Jersey sports betting facilities.
 Soon after the legalization of NJ sports betting, Paddy Power Betfair (PPB) acquired FanDuel and then partnered with The Meadowlands, becoming the retail and online/mobile sports betting partner for the sports complex.
 Officials at The Meadowlands decided to emphasize the FanDuel brand due to its wide recognition as the second largest DFS company in the world.

-A temporary FanDuel sportsbook launched on July 14th and spread out across 5,300 square feet with a capacity for up to 500 people.
+A temporary FanDuel sportsbook launched on July 14, 2018, and spread out across 5,300 square feet with a capacity for up to 500 people.
 The viewing area has over 60 television screens and the area holds 15 sports betting windows.
 FanDuel launched its online sports betting site on September 1st with one of the strongest online/mobile sportsbooks in the state.
-The New Jersey Division of Gaming Enforcement released records showing that Fanduel had a gross revenue of $3,060,367 in the month of August.
+The New Jersey Division of Gaming Enforcement released records showing that Fanduel had gross revenue of $3,060,367 in the month of August.

 Bally's, Caesars, & Harrahs Casinos